Iterable/iterable-android-sdk/README.md

 ```

 ### Handling email links
-For App Links to work with link rewriting in emails, you need to set up apple-assetlinks.json file in the Iterable project.
+For App Links to work with link rewriting in emails, you need to set up assetlinks.json file in the Iterable project.
 More instructions here: [Setting up Android App Links](https://support.iterable.com/hc/en-us/articles/115001021063-Setting-up-Android-App-Links)

-If you already have a `urlDelegate` (see *Handling links from push notifications* section above), the same handler can be used for email deep links by calling `handleAppLink` in the activity that handles all app links in your app:
+If you already have a `urlHandler` (see *Handling links from push notifications* section above), the same handler can be used for email deep links by calling `handleAppLink` in the activity that handles all app links in your app:

 ```java
 // MainActivity.java